Letusmeet/letsmeet/README.md

 # FEATURES

-:star2:Log in th platform and join or create a Virtual Office
+:star2:Log in the platform and join or create a Virtual Office

 :green_heart:Create Rooms, add people.